fork-the-planet/rx-driver-package/source/r_rspi_rx/r_rspi_rx_vx.xx/r_rspi_rx/readme.txt

 Data format:
   * MSB-first/LSB-first selectable
   * Transfer bit length is selectable as 8, 9, 10, 11, 12, 13, 14, 15, 16, 20, 24, or 32 bits.
+  * Byte swapping of transmit and receive data is selectable.
 Bit rate:
   * In master mode, the on-chip baud rate generator generates RSPCK by frequency-dividing PCLK (Division ratio: 2 to 4096).